parsonsmatt/command-pattern/8-commands-to-free.md

 Note:

 Let's look at how this is with a single charge.
+We won't do anything fancy -- we're just trying to get our basic stuff together for now.

 <pre><code class="lang-ruby hljs" data-trim data-noescape>
-pure = -> a { Return.new a }

 def charge_or_email(user, subscription)
   UserBalance.new(user, -> (balance) do <span class="fragment">
     if balance >= subscription.price
       Charge.new(
-        user, subscription.price, pure
+        user, subscription.price, -> x { Return.new(x) }
       )</span><span class="fragment">
     else
       SendBalanceNotice.new(
-        user, subscription, pure
+        user, subscription, -> x { Return.new(x) }
       )
     end</span>
   end)